 Our Assessment Programs

-The board offers an exam directed to physicians during residency training called the Otolaryngology Training Examination (OTE), commonly called the “In-Service Exam” or “In-Training Exam.”
-This is a “practice test” which is recommended for residents and other prospective otolaryngologist - head and neck surgeons before they embark on the Primary Certification process.
-The objective of the test is for physicians that intend to seek board certification to gain a better understanding of strengths and limitations in their knowledge covering the entire breadth and depth in the field of otolaryngology - head and neck surgery.
-The exam is 300 multiple choice questions.
-Detailed score reports are provided to those that take the exam which allow for comparisons to others at their training level.
+The board offers an Exam directed to physicians during residency training called the Otolaryngology Training Examination (OTE), commonly called the “In-Service Exam” or “In-Training Exam.”
+This is a “practice test” which is recommended for residents and other prospective Otolaryngologist - Head and Neck Surgeons before they embark on the Primary Certification process.
+The objective of the test is for physicians who intend to seek board certification to gain a better understanding of strengths and limitations in their knowledge covering the entire breadth and depth in the field of Otolaryngology - Head and Neck Surgery.
+The Exam consists of 300 multiple choice questions.
+Detailed score reports are provided to those who take the Exam, which allows for comparison to others at their training level.

-After completing accredited training or “residency,” a physician wishing to become board certified in otolaryngology - head and neck surgery needs to submit an application for the Primary Certification examination process.
-In order to become board certified, an applicant needs to pass both written and oral exams.
-The passing scores on these exams are determined using a psychometrically sound process.
+After completing accredited training or “residency,” a physician wishing to become board certified in Otolaryngology - Head and Neck Surgery must submit an application for the Primary Certification examination process.
+In order to become board certified, an applicant must pass both written and oral Exams.
+The passing scores on these Exams are determined using a psychometrically sound process.

-Once candidates pass the Oral Certifying Exam, they become board certified and a diplomate of the ABOHNS.
-This milestone is commonly called “passing the boards".
+Once a candidate passes the Oral Certifying Exam, they become board certified and a diplomate of the ABOHNS.
+This milestone is commonly called “passing the boards."

 Once a physician becomes board certified, there are certain activities they need to complete every year to maintain that certification.
 These requirements broadly fall under the following general categories: